jlevy/og-equity-compensation/README.md

   low enough the IRS won’t consider it reasonable.
   Typically, the 409A is much less than what investors pay for preferred stock;
   often, it might be only a third of the preferred stock price.
-- 🌪 The whole process has been called “quite precise—remarkably inaccurate," by legendary venture capitalist Bill Gurley.
+- 🌪 Although the 409A process is required and completely standard for startups, the practice is a strange mix of formality and complete guesswork.
+  It has been called “quite precise—remarkably inaccurate," by legendary venture capitalist Bill Gurley.
 You can
   [read more about its nuances and controversies](https://www.nytimes.com/2017/03/08/business/dealbook/valuation-shell-game-silicon-valleys-dirty-secret.html).
 - 🚧 More on when 409As happen.
   A 409A does have to happen every 12 months to grant the company safe harbor.